chriskrycho/v4.chriskrycho.com/content/tech/next-generation-vcs.md

 That being so, my opening statement remains true, I think: *The current state of affairs in version control is a mess.* Here is what I mean: of those three major players (Git, Hg, and Bazaar), each has significant downsides relative to the others.
-Git is famously wires-exposed, with a user interface design philosphy closely matching the UI sensibilities of Linus Torvalds---which is to say, all the wires are exposed, and it is about as user-hostile as it could be.[^hostile] It often outperforms Hg or Bazaar, but it has quirks, to say the very least.
+Git is famously complex (even arcane), with a user interface design philosphy closely matching the UI sensibilities of Linus Torvalds---which is to say, all the wires are exposed, and it is about as user-hostile as it could be.[^hostile] It often outperforms Hg or Bazaar, but it has quirks, to say the very least.
 Hg and Bazaar both have *much* better designed user interfaces.
 They also have saner defaults (especially before the arrival of Git 2.0), and they have better branching models and approaches to history.[^history] They have substantially better documentation---perhaps especially so with Bazaar, but with either one a user can understand how to use the tool *without having to understand the mechanics of the tool*.
 This is simply not the case with Git, and while I *enjoy* knowing the mechanics of Git because I find them interesting, *having* to understand the mechanics of a tool to be able to use it is a problem.

 [^hostile]: Anyone who feels like arguing with me on this point should go spend
     five minutes laughing at the [fake man pages][man] instead.